Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Enjoy thrilling rides and events at the most popular theme park in New Jersey.

-Located in central New Jersey, Six Flags is our most popular theme park in the Garden state.
-This Six Flags location is filled with thrilling rides, fun carnival games, great eateries, and so much more!
+Six Flags, located in central New Jersey, is the most popular theme park in the Garden State.
+This Six Flags location has thrilling rides, fun carnival games, great eateries, and so much more!
 But, beyond daring rollercoasters, the park also offers lots more to do – including kid-friendly sections for the youngest members of your family.

 Six Flags also pulls out all the stops and throws parades as well as other events for holidays and special occasions.
-Around July 4th, they have post-sunset fireworks shows.
+Around July 4th, I’ve always enjoyed their post-sunset fireworks.
 Come October, the decor changes to spookier themes, and guests are invited to enjoy FrightFest.

 Six Flags also has two other adjacent parks (separate admission required).
 There’s the drive-thru Wild Safari, as well as a water park, Hurricane Harbor.
-If you’re looking for an all-around fun day at a theme park, Six Flags Great Adventure is a great time!
+If you’re looking for an all-around fun day at a theme park, Six Flags Great Adventure is a great time.
+Before you leave, don’t forget to grab my personal favorite – funnel cake!

 👉 Pro Tip: Ticket prices vary by season because of the activities, rides, and events available.
-For example, during the Spring, Summer, and Fall, tickets run higher because you also have access to Hurricane Harbor.
-Make sure to buy your tickets online as it will save you time and money.
+For example, during the Spring, Summer, and Fall, tickets run higher because you can also gain access to Hurricane Harbor.
+Make sure to buy your tickets online, as it will save you time and money.

 Liberty Science Center

-Both kids and adults will love the exploring the world through this interactive museum.
+Both kids and adults will love exploring the world through this interactive museum.

 Children and adults alike love Liberty Science Center.
+Even as an adult, I love it here!
 It’s full of immersive, interactive exhibits where kids can explore the many facets of the world around them.
 Some local favorites include the T-Rex Experience, Dinosaur Dig, and the Infinity Climber.

 One of my favorite parts is the Hoberman Sphere, located on the ceiling in the main hallway.
 This mesmerizing sphere is one of the first things you notice as you walk in.
 Watch as it expands and contracts at random throughout your visit, and take the time to learn the history of its intricate design.

-They even have the Wild Animal Exhibition which houses over 100 different animals!
+They even have the Wild Animal Exhibition, which houses over 100 different animals!
 It’s definitely an attraction you’ll want to visit again and again.
+They often host a variety of limited-time experiences.
+Visit the website ahead of time to see what they’ve got planned.

 👉 Pro Tip: This place is pretty big!
 Put on comfy shoes so that you can comfortably enjoy your visit – and chase after excitable kids.